← ZHE LI

 AI as a Tool for Protection

-• Enhancing Safety: Predictive analytics identify hazards before accidents happen.
+• Proactive Safety: Predictive analytics forecast supplier adherence and identify hazards before accidents happen.

 ⚠️